Nicole Kidman In Line For An Oscar For ‘Lion,’ Feeling Positive For Another Pregnancy As Her Grandmother Fell Pregnant At 49

 Faith Margaret, Nicole and Keith’s second daughter, was born with the help of a surrogate mother.
 Earlier, Kidman had credited Australia’s Kununurra Waterfalls for helping her to conceive Sunday Rose, her first daughter with Keith Urban.
 It seems that the actress had gone swimming in the waterfall while filming Baz Luhrmann’s Australia, and it was in this location that her daughter was conceived.

-Nicole Kidman had previously had so many difficulties conceiving children in her previous marriage with Tom Cruise and hence the couple had adopted two children, Conor and Isabella.
+Nicole Kidman had previously had so many difficulties conceiving children in her previous marriage with Tom Cruise, and hence the couple had adopted two children, Conor and Isabella.

 Despite, or perhaps partly because of, Nicole Kidman’s difficulty in conceiving, the actress has often expressed that she finds it joyful to raise children.